Algonquin, Illinois: Geography

 Algonquin is located in southeastern McHenry County and northeastern Kane County.
-It is bordered to the north by Lake in the Hills, to the northeast by Cary, to the east by Barrington Hills, and to the south by Carpentersville.
+It is bordered to the north by Lake in the Hills, to the northeast by Cary, to the east by Barrington Hills, and to the south by Carpentersville, the northwest by Lakewood, the southwest by Gilberts, and the west by Huntley.

 According to the 2021 census gazetteer files, Algonquin has a total area of 12.33 sqmi, of which 12.13 sqmi (or 98.36%) is land and 0.20 sqmi (or 1.64%) is water.
 Approximately 78% of the village area is in McHenry County, with the remainder in Kane County.